Foundation House hosts South Sudanese Australian Perspectives discussion

 The panel discussion was followed by a question and answer conversation, providing further opportunity for the voices of South Sudanese Australian community members and other Foundation House stakeholders to be heard on issues of race, culture, education and employment issues, family and young people.

-We thank our panel member for their significant contribution to the evening and our guests for engaging fully with such sensitive and challenging issues.
+We thank our panel members for their significant contribution to the evening and our guests for engaging fully with such sensitive and challenging issues.